Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Note: In [[!DASH]] terminology, the [=segment start point=] is often equivalent to "earliest presentation time" of the [=media segment=].
 However, this relation does not always hold true as "earliest presentation time" is defined in terms of media sample timing which is affected by the inaccuracy allowed under [=simple addressing=].
 In contrast, the [=segment start point=] is always the nominal start point and is not affected by any potential timing inaccuracy.

 [=Media segments=] in different [=representations=] of the same adaptation set are aligned ([[!CMAF]] 7.3.4 and [[!DASH-CMAF]]).
 This means they contain media samples for the same time span on the [=sample timeline=].
 This is true even if using [=simple addressing=] with [[#addressing-simple-inaccuracy|inaccurate media segment timing]].
 That is, not only is the nominal timing aligned but so is the true media sample timing inside the [=media segments=].

-Issue: Illustrate what alignment means, especially with simple addressing.

 ## Period connectivity ## {#timing-connectivity}